NASCAR, as with any professional sport, is so often predicated on hyperbole, it sometimes distorts the ability to recognize real greatness.

 “Five (playoff) points is a lot better than one bonus point,’’ Pearn told NBCSports.com’s Dustin Long after the race.

 This is the equivalent of aiming for the pin instead of laying up with a lead of several strokes in a golf tournament.
-Or going for it on fourth and 3 instead of settling for a 58-yard field goal.
+Or going for it on fourth and 3 instead of settling for a 58-yard field goal or a punt.

 It was an aggressive call, but if Truex somehow fails to advance in the playoffs by a margin of less than five points, it will be perfectly sensible in retrospect.